Connect with others who understand.

 Tips for Administering Self-Injectable HS Meds

-For many with severe to moderate HS, the benefits of self-injectable biologics far outweigh the fear of the needle and the pain of their condition.
+For many with moderate to severe HS, the benefits of self-injectable biologics far outweigh the fear of the needle and the pain of their condition.
 “At first I was scared, but I am glad I got over that,” shared a myHSteam member who overcame their fear and now uses biologics.
 “It is the best my skin’s been and the least amount of pain I have been in for months now.”

 Education

 Understanding how self-injection works may help you gain confidence and overcome your fears.
 Do your research and talk to health care professionals to learn all you need to know about self-injecting your HS treatment.
+Once you know the risk factors that trigger your fears, you can better avoid them.

 If injection pain is a major concern, there are ways to reduce and manage the pain before, during, and after an injection.
 Bring your meds closer to room temperature from their refrigerated storage before you inject them.
 To reduce any pain or swelling, numb the injection site with an ice pack or a topical anesthetic cream like lidocaine before and after self-injecting.